Dragondrawer/secretsciencelab.github.io/web-apps-garage-band/1-static-html-css.md

 3. Give the repository the special name `username.github.io` (where “username” is your GitHub user name):
   [![Set special repository name](https://guides.github.com/features/pages/create-new-repo-screen.png)]
 4. That's it!
 Now any page you put in this repository will appear online.
-    For example, if you put your hello.html in your `username.github.io` repository, it will appear online @ http://username.github.io/hello.html.
+    For example, if you put your hello.html page in your `username.github.io` repository, it will appear online @ http://username.github.io/hello.html.

+For more information, see [https://pages.github.com/](https://pages.github.com/) or [https://guides.github.com/features/pages/](https://guides.github.com/features/pages/)